-- Add an ellipsis (…) to the button title if it opens another window, Dialog Box or app.
+- Add an ellipsis (…) to the Button title if it opens another window, Dialog, or app.

-Outline Buttons are an alternative button style to be used in situations where a de-emphasized button is beneficial in guiding the user to a preferred option.
-For example, use an outline button for the less preferred option in Ok/Cancel button pairings.
+Secondary Buttons are an alternative Button style to be used in situations where a de-emphasized Button is beneficial in guiding the user to a preferred option.
+For example, use a Secondary Button for the less preferred option in Ok/Cancel Button pairings.